JohnKeysCloud/odin-computer-science/misc-notes/graphs/main-graphs.md

 There are several ways to represent graphs, each with its advantages and disadvantages.
 Some situations, or algorithms that we want to run with graphs as input, call for different representations.

-We will look at 💭three💭 criteria.
+We will look at three criteria.
 1. How much memory or space we need in each representation.
   1a.
 We can use asymptotic notation for this.
   1b.
 It's a way to characterize functions, and a function can describe running time, an amount of space required, or some other resource.
 2. How long it takes to determine whether a given edge is in the graph
-3. How long it takes to find the neighbors of a given vetrex.
+3. How long it takes to find the neighbors of a given vertex.

 It is common to identify vertices not by name but instead by a number.
 That is, we typically number the `|V|` (set of vertices) vertices from `0` to `|V| - 1`.